enfold/collective.notifications/README.rst

 Finally, `first_read`, if True, marks the notification as read for all recipients after one user reads it.
 This can be used to send a notification to a group where multiple users can take action, but can safely ignore the notification once someone reads it.
-Default is False.
+Default is False. `email_body` is text for the body of the email sent by the 'email' external service. `note` will be used if `email_body` is not set. `email_body` should be either html or plain text.
+`email_content_type` should be 'text/html' if `email_body` is html.
+`email_subject` text for the subject of the email sent by the 'email' external service.

 External Notification Services